Greetings from Buenos Aires!

-Its a cold, wintry day in Buenos Aires.
+Its a cold but bright sunshine filled day in Buenos Aires.
 Just finished sipping a cappucino at a classic cafe in La Recoleta where the elderly men still dress in suits and older women wear fur coats for their afternoon java jolt.

 Prior to coffee we were communing with the dead in the Recoleta cemetery.
 Our taxi driver had difficulty understanding why we would fly clear to Argentina to go visit their cemetery.
 On any of my travels I always make sure I pay my respects to the dead.
 A lot can be learned there!
 The elaborate tomb stones provided an excellent overview of their immigrant heritage.
 Half Spanish and Half Italian, and a mongrel mix of a few other European countries scattered in between.
 More than 90% of this country is of European descent.
 The Spanish did a thorough job of completely wiping out the indigenous influence.

 In all my international cemetery tours, I have never seen anything quite like La Recoleta.
 Each family has about a 20 square foot plot, jammed next to the next family’s plot.
 In one final attempt to out do their neighbor they built 30 + ft. high tombs to display their wealth and fame and aggrandize their self importance.
 But now the tombs like the rest of the city are decaying relics of a past colonial era.